Hello there and welcome back to another honest and long-term review of an excellent SG model electric guitar by

 |Tuners||Premium 14:1 Ratio|

 As you can see from the tech specs above, I have put * marks next to the components that might differ depending on which stock you will be buying this model from.
-The ones you have listened to here in this review are supposed to* be made of the mahogany body, neck and rosewood board.
-Well, it’s not really possible to know exactly what kind of woods they use.
+The ones you have listened to here in this review are supposed to* be made of mahogany body, neck and rosewood board.
+Well, it’s not really possible to know exactly what kind of wood they use.

-As mentioned above, you won’t be able to find Epiphone SG Special easily, I have done my research and have not been able to find them in stock on the online shops both music stores and general e-commerce stores.
+As mentioned above, you won’t be able to find Epiphone SG Special easily, I have done my research and have not been able to find them in stock in the online shops both music stores and general e-commerce stores.
 So this enforces my theory that SG Special has been replaced by SG Special VE which is more or less the same guitar.

 If you have a limited budget and you still want an SG, Epiphone SG Special VE is probably the best option you will have!
 However, if you are a bit more flexible with your budget, I would go for Epiphone G-400 Pro since it’s better quality and built with more sonic options.